KhronosGroup/glTF/extensions/2.0/Khronos/KHR_mesh_instancing/README.md

 Instancing is defined by adding the `KHR_mesh_instancing` extension to any glTF node that has a mesh.
 Instancing only applies to mesh nodes, there is no defined behavior for a node with this extension that doesn't also have a mesh.
 Applying to nodes rather than meshes allows the same mesh to be used by several nodes, instanced or otherwise.
-The attributes section contains accessor ids for the POSITION, ROTATION, and SCALE attribute buffers, all of which are optional.
-Note that the attributes specify a world transform, even though the node can exist anywhere within the node tree no parent transforms are applied to the attributes (because the attributes are uploaded directy to the gpu).
+The attributes section contains accessor ids for the TRANSLATION, ROTATION, and SCALE attribute buffers, all of which are optional.
+The attributes specify an object space transform that should be multipled by the node's world transform in the shader to produce the final world transform for the instance.
 For example, the following defines some instancing attributes to a node with mesh.

 ```json
 {